7. Contributing to PTXdist

 There are also cache variables that can be used to enforce the outcome of autodetection if no option is available:

-configure_helper.py also supports meson.
+configure_helper.py also supports meson and cmake.
 Note that the prepare stage for the package must be executed first.

 Suboptions for PTXdist packages are useful to make parts of the package optional.
 However, it is not always easy to decide what should be optional and how to map the build system options to package suboptions.
 Here are a few guidelines to help with that.